-If your kids love those expensive bottles of drinkable yogurt at the grocery store or you’re looking for a super simple (and super yummy!)
-Strawberry Smoothie recipe with yogurt, you have to try this one!
-The base recipe has just 3 ingredients—but you can try one of my 6 easy variations and/or add a nutrition booster too.
-So much healthy goodness in one small serving.
+If your kids love those expensive bottles of drinkable yogurt at the grocery store or you’re looking for a super simple (and super yummy) smoothie recipe, you have to try this one.
+This Strawberry Smoothie recipe with yogurt has just 3 ingredients and can even be made ahead!

 Healthy Yogurt Smoothie for Kids

 A simple yogurt smoothie doesn’t need a lot of ingredients—so it’s affordable and quick to make.
 We love it as is, or with crackers or a muffin for a more substantial meal or snack.
 It has all of the natural sweetness you want in a kid smoothie, plus protein, calcium, Vitamin C and fiber.
 My toddler drinks it from a straw cup or in a reusable Squeasy Gear Pouch.
 (I drink it from a regular glass!)